PyCoder/KCrypt/README.md

-All KCrypt Artworks are copywrited.

-© Copyright 2011-2021 by PyCoder.
+© Copyright 2011-2021 of all KCrypt Artworks by PyCoder.
 All rights reserved.